jayronsoares/dba_tasks/exercise01.md

 Integrating data from SQL Server and MongoDB into Snowflake and performing analyses on this data involves several steps.
-Here's a high-level overview of the process:

 1. **Data Extraction:**
    - Extract data from SQL Server.